 For information call 732-536-0100 Ext.
 1667

 Or email: Lt.
 Christopher Cherbini or Lt.
-Peter Pezzullo
+Bryan O'Hare

 The Patrol Division is the “Heart and Soul” within the department from which all other bureaus, sections and units operate.
 Patrol Officers account for the vast majority of all personnel and are responsible for the day to day operations of the police department.
 Officers assigned to the Patrol Bureau work 24 hours a day, 7 days a week, 365 days a year.
-There are 38 Officers assigned to the Patrol Bureau, which are separated into four Platoons.
-Each Platoon is supervised by one Lieutenant, and two Sergeants.
+There are 39 Officers assigned to the Patrol Bureau, which are separated into four Platoons.
+The four Platoons are A1 (day), A2 (night), B1 (day) and B2 (night).
+Platoon A1 and A2 is supervised by one Lieutenant and four Sergeants.
+Platoon B1 and B2 are supervised by one Lieutenant and four Sergeants.
 There are also 4 Class II (SLEO II) Special Officers , who provide court security, traffic assistance and are detailed to other administrative duties.

 All of the officers wear full uniforms, and patrol the confines of the Township in marked police cruisers.
 Patrol Officers respond to all calls for police service and generate most of the initial investigations that are later followed up by detectives and investigators.
 Patrol Officers are also responsible for motor vehicle enforcement throughout the Township.